 ‘Increases due to origination and acquisition’ shall include the amount of increases in expected losses accounted for on the initial recognition of financial assets originated or acquired.
 This increase of the allowance shall be reported at the first reporting reference date following the origination or acquisition of those financial assets.
 Increases or decreases in the expected losses on those financial assets after their initial recognition shall be reported in other columns, as applicable.
 Originated or acquired assets shall include assets resulting from the drawdown of off-balance sheet commitments given.

-‘Decreases due to derecognition’ shall include the amount of changes in expected losses due to financial assets de-recognised totally in the reporting period for reasons other than write-offs, which include transfers to third parties or the expiry of the contractual rights due to full repayment, disposal of those financial assets or their transfer in another accounting portfolio.
+‘Decreases due to derecognition’ shall include the amount of changes in expected losses due to financial assets derecognised totally in the reporting period for reasons other than write-offs, which include transfers to third parties or the expiry of the contractual rights due to full repayment, disposal of those financial assets or their transfer in another accounting portfolio.
 The change in allowance shall be recognised in this column at the first reporting reference date following the repayment, disposal or transfer.
 For off-balance sheet exposures this item shall also include the decreases in the impairment due to the off-balance sheet item becoming an on-balance sheet asset.

 ‘Changes due to change in credit risk (net)’ shall include the net amount of changes in expected losses at the end of the reporting period due to an increase or decrease in credit risk since initial recognition irrespectively of whether they led to a transfer of the financial asset to another stage.
 The impact in the allowance due to the increase or decrease of the amount of financial assets as consequence of the interest income accrued and paid shall be reported in this column.
 This item shall also include the impact of the passing of time on the expected losses in accordance with IFRS 9.5.4.1(a) and (b).
 The changes in estimates due to updates or review of risk parameters as well as changes in forward-looking economic data shall also be reported in this column.
 Changes in expected losses due to partial repayment of exposures via instalments shall be reported in this column with the exception of the last instalment, which shall be reported in the column ‘Decreases due to derecognition’.